AstraSyncAI/Attribution/README.md

 ## Technical Implementations

-This repository contains reference implementations demonstrating how these infrastructure components can be realized using blockchain technology to create immutable, verifiable attribution records.
+This repository contains reference implementations demonstrating how these infrastructure components can be realized using SOTA technology to create immutable, verifiable attribution records.

 ## Contributing